doni-robert/ChattyDoc/README.md

 ## Chatty Doc
-DocTalk is a doctor-patient communication web-app designed to streamline healthcare interactions.
+Chatty Doc is a doctor-patient communication web-app designed to streamline healthcare interactions.
 The platform facilitates seamless communication between healthcare providers and patients, offering a range of features to enhance the medical experience for both parties.

 ## Features
-* **Real-time Messaging:** Send and receive messages instantly without refreshing the page.
+* **User Authentication:** A secure authentication system that ensures privacy and security.
-* **User Authentication:** Secure authentication system ensures privacy and security.
+* **Real-time Messaging:** Ability to send and receive messages instantly.
-* **User Friendly Interface:** Clean and intuitive UI design for easy navigation and interaction.
+* **User Friendly Interface:** Intuitive and clear UI design for easy navigation and interaction.

 ## Tech Stack
 * **ReactJS:** React is a JavaScript library for building user interfaces